 How do I get rid of that awful smell in a shower or bathroom sink?

 You don’t want to get in the habit of ignoring a smelly, clogged drain because it could lead to more expensive plumbing disasters.

 Using baking soda and vinegar act as an effective cleaning solution.
 To soften the scum on the drain, a clog-busting chemical like Drano should be used.
 Next, cover the drain with the mixture from step one and let it rest for 10 minutes.
 After it has stopped bubbling, empty it into the bucket that was set for both steps one and two.
 Now rinse out your tub and sink with hot water in a well-aired shower room to make sure most of the smell is gone before leaving home

 Pour boiling water or apple cider vinegar down it.
 If you’ve already poured vinegar with a dirty drain, add boiling water and let it sit for 20 minutes before flushing again.
 You don’t need to use hot-hot water, just cold or lukewarm.
 When using boiling water, remember not to let it touch anything else; especially not your skin.

 Clean Out Your Sink’s P-Trap

-P-traps, otherwise known as the traps for which all the water goes through before it leaves your sink, are a source of foul odors in your sink when they get clogged with food or hair.
+P-traps, otherwise known as the traps through which all the water goes through before it leaves your sink, are a source of foul odors in your sink when they get clogged with food or hair.
 One method to avoid having these odors escape into your house is getting down on your hands and knees.
 Using one hand as a tool, use the index finger of that hand to poke around the pipe until you feel some buildup.
-To remove the clog, stand back arid smack the water jet into the P-trap like an idle chewing gum would dislodge anything stuck inside.
+To remove the clog, stand back arid and smack the water jet into the P-trap like an idle chewing gum would dislodge anything stuck inside.

 Clean the drain vent